sicmutils/sicmutils/README.md

-for the full menu of operations), but notice that the numeric tower includes [complex numbers](https://cljdoc.org/d/sicmutils/sicmutils/CURRENT/doc/data-types/complex), and proper ratios in Clojurescript:
+for the full menu of operations), but notice that the numeric tower includes [complex numbers](https://cljdoc.org/d/sicmutils/sicmutils/CURRENT/doc/data-types/complex), and proper ratios in ClojureScript:

 ```clojure
 (- (* 7 (/ 1 2)) 2)